 Setting Up Your Document

-To begin, you need to set up your document in Microsoft Word.
+To begin, set up your document in Microsoft Word.
 Open a new document and follow these steps:

-3. Margins: Go to the “Layout” tab, click “Margins,” and choose “Custom Margins.”
-Adjust your margins based on what works best for you.
+- Margins: Go to the “Layout” tab, click “Margins,” and choose “Custom Margins.”
+Adjust your margins to fit your preferences.
 The usual choice is 1 inch on every side, but you can change this to suit your preference.

 Inserting Your Logo